Happy Now (Take That song)

-"Happy Now" is a song by British pop group Take That from their sixth studio album, Progress.
+"Happy Now" is a song by English pop group Take That from their sixth studio album, Progress.
 The song features Gary Barlow and Robbie Williams performing lead vocals.
 The song was released as the third single from the album, mainly to promote the group's Comic Relief sketch, "Fake That".

 Background

 The song was first announced as the album's third single when it was revealed that the band would perform the song live on the Comic Relief telethon on Red Nose Day 2011 – Friday 18 March.
 The group performed the song at 9:15pm, following which an announcement was made that a video for the track would premiere on the same night at 10:30pm.
 The video premiered on digital music channels on 6 April 2011, which subsequently was the same date that the track was placed on the BBC Radio 1 B-Playlist, on 6 April 2011.

 In the United Kingdom, the single was only released digitally, though a promotional physical release of the single, complete with remixes from Paul Oakenfold and Benny Benassi, was made available in Europe.